 Celebrity chefs and YouTubers may try to get away without following the necessary safety rules, but don’t follow their lead.
 Always wear the appropriate gear, which includes safety goggles and thick gloves to protect from any accidental splashes or spills.

-Rocky Mountain Air is a local provider of Liquid Nitrogen to five states in the western US: Colorado, Utah, Nebraska, Wyoming and Idaho.
+Rocky Mountain Air is a local provider of liquid nitrogen to five states in the western US: Colorado, Utah, Nebraska, Wyoming and Idaho.
 Selling cryogenic gases and dewars is one of our specialties, as we have an assembled team of cryogenic experts.
-Local branches rent out dewars that can be picked up and returned at any of our locations.
-Contact your nearest branch in any of our five states for questions about Liquid Nitrogen and dewar rentals.
-We look forward to serving you.
+Local branches sell dewars that can be picked up and returned at any of our locations.
+Contact your nearest branch in any of our five states for questions about liquid nitrogen, dewar purchases, and hours of operation.
+We look forward to serving you!